arupdhara/arup-demo/README.md

 **"Summon a Hero.
 Delegate your chaos."**

 ### ◆ Problem Statement
 University campuses are isolated economies with inefficient "favor" systems.
-Students struggle to find help for small tasks (printing, food delivery, laundry pickup) while others have free time but no way to monetize it.
-Existing platforms (Dunzo, Uber) cannot enter hostels or classrooms.
+Students struggle to find help for small tasks (printing, food delivery, laundry pickup, need a cycle for 1 hour) while others have free time but no way to monetize it.
+Existing platforms cannot enter hostels or classrooms.

 ### ◆ Proposed Solution
 **Campus Jugaad** is a closed-loop, secure marketplace designed exclusively for university campuses.
 It transforms the informal economy into a tech-driven system where students can outsource tasks to verified peers ("Heroes") safely.

-### 🌟 Key Features (New & Improved)
+## 🌟 Key Features
-1.  **🔐 Closed-Campus Authentication (New)**
-    * **Sign Up/Login:** Secure access restricted to university email IDs (e.g., `@nit.ac.in`).
-This creates a "Trusted Zone" where every user is a verified student.

-2.  **💬 In-App Hero Chat (New)**
+### 🎮 The Gamified Experience (User-Facing)
+* **⚔️ Gamified Quest System:** Tasks aren't just chores; they are "Quests" with specific bounties, deadlines, and urgency levels (Low/Medium/Urgent).
+* **🦸 Hero Feed:** A real-time marketplace where students can find, filter, and accept quests based on location and reward to become the campus "Hero."
+* **🏆 Competitive Leaderboards:** Students compete for "Guild Wars" (Hostel vs. Hostel) dominance.
+Top performers on the leaderboard earn real-world campus perks.
+* **📊 Legendary Dashboard:** Users track their journey with total earnings, completion stats, and a level-based XP system.

+### 🛡️ Security & Architecture (The "Brain")
+* **🔐 Closed-Campus Authentication:** Integration with university emails (e.g., `@nitdgp.ac.in`) to ensure 100% verified student access.
+* **💰 Zero-Fraud Escrow Wallet:** Payments are held in a secure `Escrow State` within the MySQL database and released only when the provider shares a secret OTP.
-    * **Real-Time Negotiation:** Task Providers and Heroes can chat instantly to clarify details ("Which print shop?", "Room number?") without sharing personal phone numbers, preserving privacy.
+* **💬 In-App Hero Chat:** A private communication channel for Task Providers and Heroes to negotiate details without sharing personal phone numbers.

-3.  **🛡️ Escrow-Backed Payments**
-    * Funds are locked when a task is posted and only released via a secure OTP verification upon completion.
+### 🎨 Design & Accessibility
+* **📱 Mobile-First Design:** Fully responsive layout optimized for on-the-go campus use between classes.
+* **✨ Glassmorphic UI:** A modern, sleek interface featuring fluid animations and full Dark/Light mode support.

 ### 📊 Feasibility & Impact
 * **Market Size:** ~5,000 students per average technical campus.